xamionex/PSNorthstarWatcher/README.md

 - Gather crash logs in a central folder.
 - Can generate an index.html with Server browser info (enabled be default, open index.html).
 - See uptime of your Titanfall servers.
+# PSNorthstarWatcher description
+faky's really bad Powershell Northstar Server Watcher.
+Use at own risk.
+It is very minimalistic.
 # L1ghthouse's PS Script
 https://github.com/l1ghthouse/NorthstarScripts
 Its really good, go have a look!